Kings Cross to Liverpool Street via 13 stations walk

 - Just beyond the lake on the northern side is the St James's Cafe, a nice place to have tea, with outside and inside tables.
 It also does hot food, though the quality of this is a bit variable.

 - Horseguard's Parade is where the Trooping of the Colour takes place, a military parade to mark the Queen's official birthday (not her actual birthday, but a day in June selected to celebrate her accession to the throne).
 In medieval times this was the tiltyard of Whitehall Palace, where jousts and tournaments were held.
-The building on the left-hand side of the parade ground is the Old Admiralty - the historic headquarters of the navy - and on the right-hand side you can see the garden walls of the houses in Downing Street, including the back garden wall of 10 Downing Street, the prime minister's residence - armed police in front of it usually indicates where this is.
+The building on the left-hand side of the parade ground is the Old Admiralty - the historic headquarters of the navy - and on the right-hand side you can see the garden walls of the houses in Downing Street, including the back garden wall of 10 Downing Street, the prime minister's residence.
 The building ahead (or a predecessor) was an entrance into Whitehall Palace, which was the main royal residence until it burnt down in 1698.
 After that the court moved to St James's Palace, just to the north of the park, so the guards turned to face in the opposite direction.
 Today the gateway is guarded on the Whitehall side by Queen's Life Guards, who may be there on horseback or on foot, and whose barracks are on the south side of Knightsbridge.
-In these terrorist-prone times, there is usually a couple of armed policemen guarding the guards.
+In these terrorist-prone times there are usually a couple of heavily armed policemen guarding the guards.

 - Go on through the arched gate of Horseguards and the courtyard beyond to emerge into Whitehall (the street).

 - As mentioned above, Whitehall was once Whitehall Palace, the main royal residence and the largest and most complex palace in Europe.
 It burned down in January 1698 because a maidservant hung wet linen to dry around a charcoal brazier (what happened to her afterwards is not recorded...).
 The fire raged for 15 hours, and when it was finally controlled, another broke out, eventually gutting the whole complex and destroying artworks including a sculpture of Cupid by Michelangelo.
-The only building of any note to be saved was the Banqueting House, which is a little to the right on the other side of the road as you exit Horseguards.
-It is now open to the public, but apart from its grand interior there is not much to see.
+The only building of any note to be saved was the Banqueting House, which is on the other side of the road, to the right of the side road, as you exit Horseguards.
+It is open to the public, but apart from its lofty interior there is not much to see.
 It was through a first floor window in this building that Charles I was led to be beheaded for treason on 30 January 1649.
 Whitehall is now the centre of British government, lined with ministries such as the Ministry of Defence, the Foreign Office, the Treasury and the Cabinet Office.

 - Turn left up Whitehall and walk to its top.
 Trafalgar Square and Nelson's Column are in front of you.